 It does so via a suite of software solutions for candidate sourcing and talent engagement — there’s even a managed service enterprise businesses can utilize for hiring process strategy, campaign messaging, and custom reporting.

 Looking at candidate sourcing, in particular, Entelo’s search engine can process hundreds of variables instantly, which should present back super-refined results (but as you’ll see below, there’s some user feedback to the contrary).

-The software also grades candidates against their likelihood to switch jobs soon, company fit for your role, and other important factors.
+The software also grades potential candidates against their likelihood to switch jobs soon, company fit for your role, and other important factors.

 - Excellent data analytics.

 - Highly adaptable email scheduling and features that track your whole pipeline.

 - Option of managed support to augment your candidate sourcing process.

 - Search capabilities and profile creation are limited.